Day 1: Arrival & visit to local museum and transfer to Havelock

 Embark on a snorkeling trip, just 40 min by Boat, this beach offers snorkelers calm blue shallow waters and is the perfect spot for beginner snorkelers.
 The boat goes right up to the beach and it’s so easy to slip on the gear and just start snorkeling.
 The beach is very scenic with fallen trees and white sand giving the photographer some interesting shots.
 The reef here starts close to shore at a depth of about 1 meter.
 Once you are done with the activities, spend some time lying on the beach and relaxing.
 Head back to Havelock by afternoon.

-Note: In case of inclement weather, if sailing to Elephant beach is not possible, alternate tour of Light house shall be conducted.
+Note: In case of inclement weather, if sailing to Elephant beach is not possible, an alternate tour of the Lighthouse shall be conducted.

 Day 4: Transfer to Baratang Island, Chartered boat trip to Parrot Island

 You will be transferred to Baratang Island directly from the airport.
 This is a 110 Km journey through the dense forests and tribal reserves.
 Visit Parrot Island on your chartered boat from Baratang Island.
 Parrot Island is known for its unique inhabitants and thousands of Parakeets.
 These Parakeets return to Parrot Island just before sunset.
 The boat is anchored near the island and one can capture the magnificent view of thousands of Parakeets returning to the island from the other surrounding islands.